 I want the things I say to make a difference.
 I dread the temptation of coming here and getting all fluffy on you just to make an appearance, unless of course, it’s exceptionally entertaining.
-Or even in a regular way entertaining – who says a couple of mild chuckles woudn’t make a difference?
+Or even in a regular way entertaining – who says a couple of mild chuckles wouldn’t make a difference?
 I’m not tongue-tied because I have nothing to say – I have too much to say.
 But it’s always I, I, I, and once in a while, even “I” have shame.
 How much “look at me, I’m so interesting, so eloquent,” can I get away with before I’m sick of myself or you’re sick of me?

 I’m a little sick of myself at the moment.

 Naturally, this will pass and I’ll think I’m hilarious and charming all over again, but for now, I’m rolling my eyes at myself.
 For now, I’m thinking about the people who volunteer at soup kitchens every week, and hug people who wear flea-infested blankets.
 Hugging is fine; fleas are not.
 But I’m thinking, maybe I should go and hang out at a shelter and clip the toenails of an unwashed old man who can’t do it for himself.
-Maybe I should sleep in the shelter, just for one night, with one of those swarming blankets.
+Maybe I should sleep in the shelter, just for one night, under one of those teeming blankets.